This procedure is done to return a

 - To regain use of the bone and limb

 Complications are rare, but no procedure is completely free of risk.
 If you are planning to have a fracture reduction, your doctor will review a list of possible complications, which may include:

 - Nerve damage

-- Fat particles from the bone marrow or blood clots from veins that can dislodge and travel to the lungs
+- Fat particles from the bone marrow or blood clots from veins that may dislodge and travel to the lungs

-- Need for surgery if the bone does not heal properly
+- Need for additional surgery if the bone does not heal properly

 - Reaction to anesthesia

 Factors that may increase the risk of complications include:

 - Pre-existing medical condition